-The compliance identification involves the identification of compliances requirements under various laws applicable to the company, in consultation with the functional heads.
-The legal team of the company guides the functional heads in identification of the laws applicable to the company and to identify the respective compliances under each law, rules and regulations applicable on the company.
-For preparation of such compliance framework by a company secretary and to identify the compliances & other requirements, it is necessary for him to get familiar with the business model of the company along with the environmental, health and safety aspects, and data security requirements.
-Further, a periodically review of the compliance requirements in the light of the regulatory updates is also necessary for the effective compliance management.
+The compliance identification involves the identification of compliances requirement under various laws applicable to the company, in consultation with the functional heads.
+The legal team of the company guides the functional heads in identification of the laws applicable to the company and to identify the compliances that are required under each law, rules and regulations applicable on the company.
+For preparation of such compliance framework by a company secretary and to identify the compliances & other requirements, it is necessary form him to get familiar with the business model of the company along with the environmental, health and safety aspects, and data security requirements.
+Further, a periodically review the compliance requirements in the light of the regulatory updates is also necessary for the effective compliance management.

-In India, the corporate compliance management broadly include compliance of the laws which are applicable on the company, this include the Corporate Laws, Securities Laws, Commercial Laws including Intellectual Property Rights Laws, Labour Laws, Tax Laws, Pollution Control Laws, Industry Specific laws.
+In India, the corporate compliance management broadly include compliance of the laws which are applicable on the company, this include the Corporate Laws, Securities Laws, Commercial Laws including Intellectual Property Rights Laws, Labour Laws, Tax Laws, Pollution Control Laws, Industry Specified laws, other Laws which affecting the company concerned depending upon the type of industry/activity.

-The compliance chart covering above applicable laws must be kept up to date and should also reflect the compliance obligations and associated risks that may arise.
+The compliance chart covering above applicable laws must be kept up to date and should also reflect the compliance obligations and associated risks that arise.
 Such obligations may be based on company compliance policies and / or international and local laws, regulations and standards that apply to a business' activities.
 As a good practice the company should communicate to the compliance executor that what it should or should not do for performing any compliance requirement.

-In case where there is a policy issued by a company, research must be conducted to identify whether additional or different local laws exist.
+In case where there is a policy issued by a company, research must be conducted to identify whether additional or different local exist.
 If a conflict between policies issued by company, local law and/or international law arises, the conflict must be resolved and the appropriate obligation must be identified.
 Where the obligations of local laws or regulations impose greater or more stringent requirements than those included in a policy issued by company (or if the opposite situation exists), the more stringent obligations shall prevail.